Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Introduction

 \section{Introduction}

-The origin of high-energy astrophysical neutrinos, being detected for years by the IceCube experiment, remains unknown.
-Observational data do not support some of the earlier expectations and put forward more puzzles thus complicating theoretical implications.
-While active galactic nuclei (AGNs) were considered as a probable class of the neutrino sources since the very early days of the multimessenger astronomy \citep{BerezinskyNeutrino77,Eichler1979,BerezGinzb}, no statistically significant association of neutrino events with gamma-ray loud AGNs has been found \citep[see, e.g.,][]{corr-1611.03874IceCube, corr-1611.06338Neronov, corr-1702.08779Vissani, corr-1807.04299Tavecchio, corr-1908.08458IceCube,aartsenTimeIntegratedNeutrinoSource2020}.
+The origin of high-energy astrophysical neutrinos, being detected for years by the IceCube experiment \citep[e.g.,][]{AhlersHalzen} was puzzling.
+The observational data do not support some of the earlier expectations and put forward more puzzles, thus, complicating theoretical implications.
+Active galactic nuclei (AGNs) and blazars in particular have been considered as a probable class of the neutrino sources since the very early days of the multimessenger astronomy \citep{BerezinskyNeutrino77,Eichler1979,BerezGinzb}.
+However, no statistically significant association of neutrino events with gamma-ray loud blazars has been found \citep[see, e.g.,][]{corr-1611.03874IceCube, corr-1611.06338Neronov, corr-1702.08779Vissani, corr-1807.04299Tavecchio, corr-1908.08458IceCube,aartsenTimeIntegratedNeutrinoSource2020}.
 In addition, gamma-ray blazars are not numerous, and the lack of observation of individual bright sources puts strong constraints on this scenario, cf.\ \citet{MuraseCombined,NeronovEvolution,Finley-2005.02395}.
-This is however in contrast with the association of a single high-energy neutrino event \citep{IceCubeTXSgamma} with a gamma-ray flare of an AGN TXS~0506+056 and of an excess of low-energy events from the same direction \citep{icecubecollaborationNeutrinoEmissionDirection2018}.
+This contrasts with the association of a single high-energy neutrino event \citep{IceCubeTXSgamma} with a gamma-ray flare in the blazar TXS~0506+056 and an excess of low-energy events from the same direction \citep{icecubecollaborationNeutrinoEmissionDirection2018}.
 Detailed discussions of the AGN models of astrophysical neutrinos can be found, e.g., in reviews by \citet{Boettcher-rev,Cerruti-rev}, while more general descriptions of IceCube observations and of various scenarios of the neutrino origin are presented, e.g., by \citet{AhlersHalzen,VissaniUniverse}.
+In this work we use the term ``blazar'' to denote an AGN with the jet pointed towards the observer at a viewing angle of several degrees following the unified scheme in \citet{1995PASP..107..803U}.
+This naming does not directly imply any specific spectral or other properties.